saucelabs/sauce-docs/docs/performance/one-page.md

 `domContentLoaded`|The point at which visual content is fully rendered and backend scripts begin to execute.
 `firstInteractive`|The amount of time it takes for a page to be able to reliably respond to user input.
 `lastVisualChange`|The amount of time it takes for the final visual element to display.
-`maxServerLatency`|Maximum amount of time when server staled.
+`maxServerLatency`|The maximum amount of time it takes for the server to respond.
 `firstVisualChange`|The time it takes for anything to be visually painted in the viewport.
-Calculated by video analysis, this is an alternative metric to firstPaint that is browser agnostic.
+Calculated by video analysis, this is an alternative metric to `firstPaint` that is browser agnostic.
-`totalBlockingTime`|The amount of time that elapses between firstContentfulPaint and timeToFirstInteractive, which is a key indicator of lag.
+`totalBlockingTime`|The amount of time that elapses between `firstContentfulPaint` and timeToFirstInteractive, which is a key indicator of lag.
-`serverResponseTime`|Formerly timeToFirstByte, this is the amount of time it takes to receive the first data response from the server.
+`serverResponseTime`|Formerly `timeToFirstByte`, this is the amount of time it takes to receive the first data response from the server.
 `firstContentfulPaint`|The time from when the page starts loading to when any part of the page's content is rendered on the screen.
 In this context, `content` can be text, images, elements, or canvas (non-white) elements.
 This does not mean that the page is fully rendered.
 `firstMeaningfulPaint`|<span className="sauceRed">DEPRECATED</span> The amount of time it takes for a page's primary body of content to render.
 This metric is replaced by `largestContentfulPaint`.
 `cumulativeLayoutShift`|An aggregate of unexpected movement of content as a page loads.
 The score is calculated as the percentage of space impacted by the movement times the percentage of distance the content moved on the screen.